 Credit for CLEP, ACT, SAT, and/or AP is not automatically awarded but must be requested by the student by submitting scores to the Office of Admission and Records, who will award credit based on the above criteria.
 Evaluated/examination credit is awarded on a pass/fail basis only.
 Students are not permitted to receive evaluated/examination for courses in which they have previously earned a passing grade or previously attempted to obtain credit by departmental challenge exam.

 When questions arise with regard to course equivalency, the decision as to whether equivalency exists rests with the appropriate Executive Dean in conference with members of the faculty teaching in the discipline.

 Navarro College recognizes that students can gain college-level knowledge and competencies through their work and life experiences.
 In order to obtain an award of credit by Portfolio, students must complete a Portfolio Development Course documenting college-level competencies acquired through educational, vocational, or personal experiences.
-The Office of Prior Learning Assessment will coordinate the portfolio development process.
+The Perkins Career Success Center will coordinate the portfolio development process.
 All credit is evaluated on a course-by-course basis and must be approved by the department chair/program director in consultation with the appropriate Executive Dean.